Definition of Pre-Market Trading

-This allows traders to trade before the normal trading market.
-Earlier pre-market trading access given to selected investors but with the changing in technology it is now available for all investors.
-If an investor wants to trade during pre-market, he has to enter desired order and stock details in an electronic communication device then the device tries to match the order to make it in the executable transaction but if an order does not become transaction before the normal market the device automatically cancels the order.
+Pre-market trading allows traders to trade before the normal trading market.
+Earlier pre-market trading access was given to selected investors but with the changing in technology it is now available for all investors.
+If an investor wants to trade during pre-market, he has to enter desired order and stock details in an electronic communication device then the device tries to match the order to make it in the executable transaction but if an order does not become a transaction before the normal market the device automatically cancels the order.

 Normally professionals or experienced investor trade in the pre-market session.
 This is different from post-market trading in terms of timing, risks, volatility, price, market situations, etc. pre-market session timings in the US are between 8 a.m. to 9.30 a.m. but some direct access trading platform that enables trade to start off as early as 4 am Eastern time whereas the post-session timings are between 4.00 p.m. to 8.00 p.m.

 The risk in the pre-market is more as compared to the post-market.
-These are mostly the quick respondent and researchers and post-market traders are analysts they react after analyzing the market.
+These are mostly the quick respondent and researchers and post-market traders are analysts who react after analyzing the market.
 The pre-market price is depending on predictions and post-market session prices are dependent upon market conditions.
-This liquidity is low and risk is high.
+This liquidity is low and the risk is high.

 This is a guide to Pre-Market Trading.
 Here we discuss the introduction along with the examples, explanation, and differences along with risks and benefits.
 You can also go through our other related articles to learn more –

 - Trading Floor | Types of Traders on Trading Floor

 - Market Maker Tutorial | How Market Makers Impact Liquidity

 - Trading Securities | Accounting Standards for Trading Securities